VASUNTHARA22/SR-FLIPFLOP-USING-CASE/README.md

 # SR-FLIPFLOP-USING-CASE
+# DATE : 13-11-2025

 **AIM:**

 To implement SR flipflop using verilog and validating their functionality using their functional tables

 **SOFTWARE REQUIRED:**